chgebhardt/picam_sync_neuro/README.md

 sudo apt get update
 sudo apt get install ansible
 ```
-(optional: Set up an inventory.ini file containing the IP addresses of your Pis)
+(optional: Set up an inventory.ini file containing the IP addresses and ports to connect to your Pis)
 ```
 nano inventory.ini
 ```